 The student should meet regularly with the Supervisor and the Second Reader while writing the Generals Paper.

-Students choose their topic and enroll in their first Generals Paper (LIN2201H) in May of their first year; the paper is due by December of that year.
+- Students choose their topic and enroll in their first Generals Paper (LIN2201H) in May of their first year; the paper is due in December of that year.

 Completion and Defense

 Evaluation of each Generals Paper is based on two components: the paper itself, and an oral defense.

 All students must demonstrate the ability to read professionally in one language other than English.
 The choice of language is subject to approval by the Graduate Coordinator, and takes into consideration each student's research interests.
 Where appropriate, and with Departmental approval, a student may show demonstrated competence in computer programming in lieu of the language requirement.

 A student may be asked to sit a reading comprehension exam in their chosen language; language exams are administered in the Spring.
 The exam will not test spoken or aural skills, nor will it require professional-level translation.
 Rather, a student must demonstrate the ability to read and understand academic writing in their chosen language.
 The exam consists of a three or four page text, usually from a contemporary linguistics source, and a series of questions to be answered in English, which may include:

 - Translating a very short excerpt

 Using a dictionary is permitted during the exam, which usually lasts two hours.
 The result is reported as Credit/No Credit.

 A doctoral student who has completed all degree requirements apart from their thesis (e.g. coursework, language requirement, generals papers), and who has an approved thesis topic, supervisor, and supervisory committee, is designated a doctoral candidate in the School of Graduate Studies.
 Students must achieve candidacy by the end of Year 3.